Amet13/dynamic-dbusers-vault-demo/README.md

     terraform -chdir=vault apply -auto-approve
 ```

-Get the Vault root token and Jumphost IP, we will be using them in the Demo:
+Get the Vault root token and Jumphost IP, we will be using them in the demo:

 ```bash
 JUMPHOST_IP=$(terraform -chdir=docker output -raw jumphost_ip)